-Council to review school transport axe
+Councillors to review school buses axe

 Opposition Liberal Democrats said four-year-olds might not attend school as a result and rural families would suffer.

-The changes will be reviewed at a meeting on 25 May.
+The changes will be reviewed by a select committee on 25 May.

-Hampshire's ruling Conservatives agreed that only children of compulsory school age would be offered free transport from September 2019, the Local Democracy Reporter Service said.
+Hampshire's ruling Conservatives agreed that only children of compulsory school age would be offered free transport from September 2019, the Local Democracy Reporting Service said.

-Children aged eight and over, who currently receive the service if they live more than three miles from school, will also be denied transport if they are more than two miles away.
+Children aged eight and over, who currently receive the service if they live more than two miles from school, will only become eligible for transport if they live three miles or more away.

 'Risk attendance'

-Lib-Dem Jackie Porter said her party had secured the council review.
+Lib Dem Jackie Porter said her party had secured the council review.

 "Parents in urban areas generally live closer to school so it won't affect them, but for parents with longer journeys this will risk attendance, cause unnecessary cost, inconvenience and even more traffic," she said.